metropdx/metropdx.github.io/rules/index.md

 * No offside.
 * Sub on the fly.
 * Teams must have home and alternate jerseys.
 If there is an issue with the shirts, the home team must change.
 * Each player can only play for one team, per division, during the season.
+Players may play up a division, Higher division players may not play down.
 * **Each team must present a Game Rosters to the referee prior to each game**.
 This roster should be typed listing the name, jersey number, card number and expiration date for each player.
 * Home team provides game ball.
 * Referee’s decisions are final.